 As our child sets out to start using the internet, it is better to have a general rubric or guide they must follow.
 For instance, on the days that you work from home or are free during the time slots that your child is using the internet, monitor their activities by having them sit beside you.
 Other restrictions could include not visiting certain types of websites that you, as a parent, deem unfit at the moment.
-Children are quick to give out personal information on the internet, without fully realising its repercussions.
+Children are quick to give out personal information on the internet, without fully realizing its repercussions.
 You can ask your child to use a pseudonym or nick name especially while playing games with people from all over the world.
-There are certain software you can avail of that block access to websites you don’t want your child to visit.
+There is certain software you can avail of that blocks access to websites you don’t want your child to visit.

 3. Have the talk: